Multiplexed photon number measurement: Introduction

 The most general measurement of a quantum system consists in using a quantum apparatus as a probe.
 The system interacts with the probe before the latter gets measured projectively.
 In the simplest case, the probe is a qubit whose readout answers a yes-no question about the system state.
 Identifying what is the state of a system thus comes down to playing a game of ``Guess Who?".
 A series of binary questions are asked iteratively to refine our knowledge about the state.
 Unlike the classical game, each answer disturbs the state of the system.
-To give a concrete example, in order to determine how many photons are stored in a cavity, one may ask a series binary questions such as ``are there $n$ photons?" for each integer $n$ (Fig.~\ref{fig1}A).
-Such experiments have been implemented with Rydberg atoms or superconducting circuits probing a microwave cavity~\cite{Guerlin2007,Johnson2010} with the possible refinement of choosing what binary question should be optimally asked conditioned on the previous answers~\cite{Peaudecerf2014}.
-At most, each answer provides one bit of information about the system state~\cite{Haroche1992} so that determining an arbitrary number of photons in the cavity between $0$ and $2^m-1$ takes at least $m$ consecutive probe measurements.
-In this work, we experimentally show that one can ask all questions at once using a single qubit as a probe.
-Daring an analogy with communication protocols~\cite{ProakisSaheli2002}, previous measurement
+To give a concrete example, in order to determine how many photons are stored in a cavity, one may ask ``is there an even number of photons?" or a series of binary questions such as ``are there $n$ photons?" for each integer $n$ (Fig.~\ref{fig1}a).

-schemes with time series of binary questions used time division multiplexing while our experiment demonstrates the analogous of frequency division multiplexing (Fig.~\ref{fig1}A).
+Such experiments have been implemented with Rydberg atoms or superconducting circuits probing a microwave cavity~\cite{Guerlin2007,Johnson2010} with the possible refinement of choosing what binary question should be optimally asked conditioned on the previous answers~\cite{Peaudecerf2014}-- using a feedback loop~\cite{Haroche1992,Dassonneville2020} or advanced pulse shaping~\cite{Curtis2020,Wang2020}.
+Determining an arbitrary number of photons in the cavity between $0$ and $2^m-1$ thus takes at least $m$ consecutive probe measurements since each answer provides at most one bit of information about the system state.
+This limitation originates from the encoding of the extracted information into the quantum state of the qubit.
+But is it the best use of a qubit to determine an observable with many possible outcomes such as a photon number?